Website Photography & The Rule of Thirds

-Digital technology has led to some major advances in the world of photography, but when it comes to shooting good photos some rules will forever remain unchanged.
-The art of composition and the principles that make up a well-composed photograph have been in place for centuries and will likely continue well into the future.
+Digital technology led to some major advances in the world of photography.
+When it comes to shooting good photos, however, some rules forever remain unchanged.
+The art of composition and the principles that make up a well-composed photograph have been in place for centuries.
+They likely will continue well into the future.

 The Rule of Thirds: A Brief History

-The Rule of Thirds and the Golden Ratio
+The Rule of Thirds & The Golden Ratio

-A similar composition theory, known as the Golden Ratio, is often linked to the Rule of Thirds in both history and technique.
-While the two concepts share some of the same framework, there is no proven historical relationship between them.
+A similar composition theory, known as the Golden Ratio, often links to the Rule of Thirds in both history and technique.
+The two concepts share some of the same frameworks.
+However, there is no proven historical relationship between them.

 The Basics of the Rule of Thirds

 Boiling the Rule of Thirds down to a simple explanation is fairly easy to do.
 The idea behind the Rule is that dividing a visual space into thirds makes it more appealing and interesting to the viewer than an equal division into two or four parts.